Our thoughts are powerful. How we think influences how we feel, and those feelings directly impact how we perceive the world around us.

 For example, a relationship break down becomes entirely our fault and we blame ourselves for its failings because we see ourselves as being inadequate.

-While on one hand being able to identify our shortcomings and take responsibility for our actions and our circumstances is valuable self reflection, this can work against us if it leads us to believe self-fulfilling prophecies.
+While on one hand being able to identify our shortcomings and take responsibility for our actions and our circumstances is valuable self reflection, this can work against us if it leads us to believe self-fulfilling prophecies, and this can also harm our stress container.
 To better handle personalisation, we should once again step back from a situation to identify what was our responsibility, and identify the factors that were either out of our control or not our responsibility.

 - Black and White Thinking